rvanderp3/hairpin-test/README.md

 3. Update the parallelism to ensure the correct number of pods are deployed.
 4. Apply `job.yaml`.
 5. Wait for the job to complete.

+Once all completions have occurred, or 60 seconds have passed, the job is done.
+Check the pods for errors.